 When he discovered the power of stories, Michael Flaherty used his love of teaching and of God to build a film company devoted to spreading good.

 Heavenly Father is intimately interested in hearing from us and that He is omnipresent and available to listen at all times.
-I also testify that as we sincerely pray unto the Father through our Savior Jesus Christ, we will be changed.

 Prayer involves the individual—you and me—and it also involves the whole Godhead.
 All three members of the Godhead are involved in this way: When we pray to our Heavenly Father in the name of Jesus Christ, who is our advocate, answers come from our Heavenly Father by the Holy Ghost.

 It is in the accepting of our lot and moving forward with what the Lord has asked of us that we discover that the Holy Ghost enjoys our company, angels feel constrained to join us, and the heavens open to our vision.

 The Holy Ghost will be the wind beneath your wings, placing in your hearts the firm conviction of the divinity of the Lord Jesus Christ and His place in the eternal plan of God, your Eternal Father.

 In our communion with God we must ever be careful not just to talk but to listen.
 We must listen for His Spirit to guide and teach us.

 As we approach our Heavenly Father in the name of Christ, we open the windows of heaven.
 We can receive from Him truth, light, and knowledge.
 Prayer is the doorway through which we commence our discipleship to things heavenly and eternal.
 We will never be alone so long as we know how to pray.

 When we sin, we build a wall of stones around us, making it difficult to hear spiritual impressions.
 As we remove the stones, we gain guidance from God.